 Armenia Sends Gyumri Massacre Convict To Russia To Serve Life Sentence

-GYUMRI, Armenia -- A Russian soldier convicted of murdering an Armenian family of seven in Gyumri in 2015 has been sent to Russia to serve out his life sentence, the Armenian Justice Ministry says.
+GYUMRI, Armenia -- A Russian soldier convicted of murdering a family of seven in the Armenian city of Gyumri in 2015 has been sent to Russia to serve out his life sentence, the Armenian Justice Ministry says.

 The ministry on May 18 said the move regarding Valery Permyakov, 21, was made in consultation with corresponding Russian authorities.